-Why do you feel the Customer Service Summit is an important event?
+1. Why do you feel the Customer Service Summit is an important meeting?

-What are your top three customer service priorities in 2019/20?
-How are you going about implementing them?
+4. What are your top three customer service priorities in 2019/20?
+And why are they important to your team

-What excites you about the current direction of customer?
+6. What excites you about the current direction of customer service, experience and support?